Govt To Ensure Minimum RoI To Boost Valuation Before FPO

 THE government has agreed in principle to ensure a minimum 10% return on investment (RoI) to ONGC in Cairn India's Rajasthan blocks, boosting the firm's valuation ahead of its follow-on public offering and removing a big obstacle for the $9.6-billion Cairn-Vedanta deal, petroleum ministry sources said.

-from these blocks, as it has to bear the entire royalty burden, and has been using the deal to negotiate better terms for itself.
+The state-run explorer has been losing money from these blocks, as it has to bear the entire royalty burden, and has been using the deal to negotiate better terms for itself.
 Oil ministry sources said the government may transfer a part of its own share of profit from the blocks to help ONGC, but this would require the approval of the finance ministry because it would be a direct subsidy from the government.

-they were looking at ways to help ONGC while petroleum secretary S Sundareshan said his ministry wanted India's second-largest company by market capitalisation to get a reasonable return.
+Officials in the finance ministry said they were looking at ways to help ONGC while petroleum secretary S Sundareshan said his ministry wanted India's second-largest company by market capitalisation to get a reasonable return.

 "This will come as an upside for investors ahead of the FPO as the Rajasthan blocks will generate more revenues in the years to come.
 A positive return for ONGC would help the Cairn-Vedanta deal as well as ONGC's concerns would be addressed without making any changes for Cairn India materially," says Sanjeev Prasad of Kotak Securities.